Unparliamentary language: United Kingdom

 In the House of Commons of the United Kingdom, the following words have been deemed unparliamentary over time: bastard, blackguard, coward, deceptive, dodgy, drunk, falsehoods, git, guttersnipe, hooligan, hypocrite, idiot, ignoramus, liar, misled, pipsqueak, rat, slimy, sod, squirt, stoolpigeon, swine, tart, traitor, and wart.

 In addition, accusations of "crooked deals" or insinuation of the use of illicit drugs by a member are considered unparliamentary language (all attributable to Dennis Skinner).
 An accusation that an MP's presence in the house has "been bought" is also unparliamentary.

 The word 'dodgy' when used by Ed Miliband, was not however, found to be unparliamentary.
 Coventry South MP, Zarah Sultana had used the word "dodgy" against transport secretary Grant Shapps and his fellow cabinet member Jacob Rees-Mogg.
+However, it was found to be unparliamentary in 2016 when it was used by Skinner to refer to Prime Minister David Cameron.

 In 2019, in the run up to the Conservative leadership election, SNP leader Ian Blackford accused Boris Johnson of being a racist.
 Asked to withdraw the term by the speaker, Blackford confirmed that he had informed Johnson about his intention to use it and qualified his statement.
 The speaker then allowed it to stand.
 In the following week he accused Johnson of being a liar ("has made a career out of lying").
 No request was made by the speaker to withdraw this statement.

 In 2021, Labour MP Dawn Butler was ejected from the Commons for accusing Boris Johnson of lying repeatedly to the House.
 When asked by the deputy speaker to "reflect on her words" after the first statement, Butler replied "It's funny that we get in trouble in this place for calling out the lie, rather than the person lying" whereupon she was ordered to withdraw from the House.

 It is not unparliamentary to accuse an MP of lying if the accusation forms the basis of a substantive motion in the House.
 This allowed, for example, John Profumo to be censured by the House in 1963 after he had been found to have lied to the police as part of the Profumo affair, and Boris Johnson in 2023 after the Committee of Privileges found he had repeatedly lied to Parliament regarding his knowledge of illegality during the Partygate affair.

 The mention of the word "batshit" by the Shadow Home Secretary in November 2023 was not regarded as unparliamentary in that no intervention was made by the Speaker during the debate.
-It also wasn't raised in any of the points of order soon after.
-Search of House of Commons Hansard reveals a number of occasions involving the word "shit" that have gone without intervention in recent times including mention by Boris Johnson as Prime Minister in September 2019.
-Although the Mirror newspaper called this "very unparliamentary", the Speaker did not in fact intervene.
 As regards euphemisms, the word "effing" was criticized as unparliamentary by the Speaker during one of the Brexit debates but the mention of the phrase "eff business" by Keir Starmer during a more recent session of Prime Minister's Questions did not cause intervention.